Cost of living: Big banks' bosses defend savings rates and branch closures

 Savings levels built considerably during the pandemic, as consumers' ability to spend was curtailed.
 The soaring cost of living has since dampened some of this saving.

-However, the bank bosses argued that many people were actively searching for better deals as interest rates rose.
+However, the bosses - whose banks control 60% of the market - argued that many people were actively searching for better deals as interest rates rose.
 Mr Nunn said price comparison websites had become highly developed in this area.

 While some were shopping around, millions were still low on confidence in making good financial decisions, and so needed good guidance.